 Ultramarine is a warm blue with more red pigment, so it leans towards purple.
 (Blue + Red = Purple)

-If you aren’t sure what your paint’s color bias is, you can look it up online.
+If you aren’t sure what your paint’s colour bias is, you can look it up online.
 In most cases, a quick way to tell for yourself is to mix a tiny amount of titanium white paint with your pigment.
 You should be able to see the undertone.

 For example, if you mix a small amount of white into Payne’s Gray, you can easily see the blue undertone.
 So, Payne’s Gray is gray with a blue bias.

 Why is all of this important to understand?
-Well, if you mix a warm yellow (red bias) with a warm blue (red bias), you would be mixing all three primary colors together in close to equal amounts.
+Well, if you mix a warm yellow (red bias) with a warm blue (red bias), you would be mixing all three primary colours together in close to equal amounts.

 How to Mix a Bright Green Paint